i-am-bee/bee-community-tools/README.md

   <h4 align="center">Agentic tools that support the Bee Agent Framework</h4>
 </p>

 The tools in this repository are additional to those provided within the core bee-agent-framework.
 They provide access to various functions that enable agents to connect to a variety of different capabilities.
-More information about developing tools for Bee can be founding the [tools documentation](https://github.com/i-am-bee/bee-agent-framework/blob/main/docs/tools.md).
+More information about developing tools for Bee can be found in the [tools documentation](https://github.com/i-am-bee/bee-agent-framework/blob/main/docs/tools.md).

 ### 🛠️ Tools